From virtual kitchens to satellite propulsion systems: here are the latest startup projects from KTH

 Team: Emil Fröberg, Douglas Lagercrantz & Peder Lund

-Nejbor develops Valter, the digital property manager.
-Valter makes it easier for tenants to report issues in their residence in a user-friendly way.
-Valter then supplies the caretaker with the key information about the issue so they can go from issue to action to happy tenant.
+forvalter develops Valter, the digital property manager.
+Valter is a user-friendly main point of contact for tenants.
+Valter supplies caretakers with the correct service information about the tenants' needs so they can go from issue to action without a hassle.